All Episodes

 I work out here in Northern California.

-Um, and I had applied for a religious exemption back in August.
+And I had applied for a religious exemption back in August.

-It's my Yeah, I mean, it's my it's my belief.
+It's my yeah, I mean, it's my, it's my belief.

 How can you question that?

-So I did what I'm saying.
+So I did want to.

 Can I ask you a question?

-First of all, you're working in ER, and you worked all through COVID, I assume, as an emergency room nurse, right?
+First of all, you're working in ER and you worked all through COVID, I assume, as an emergency room nurse, right?

 Yeah.